marvin1099/DuplicateBracketDeleter/README.md

 ```
 PATH/TO/delete-duplicates.py
 ```
-To run delete the run the command listed in the action file.
+To run the run the commands listed in the action file.
+The action file will do what the explanation says by default.
+But you can change what it will do quite easily.
+Just read the file it has all the needed info.

 ## Explanation
-To Beter Explain,
-if there is a:
+To better explain the default, let's consider:
 - File (1).txt
 - File (2).txt
 - File (3).txt
 - File.txt

-If will delete the oldest 3 files,
+Then it will delete the oldest 3 files,
 keep the newest and rename it to File.txt